18 Nov about us – jlt history detailed

-During these first 10 years, the League progressed from early sewing and motor corps services to its first major project, the endowment of a maternity bed in local hospitals.
+During these first years, the League progressed from early sewing and motor corps services to its first major project, the endowment of a maternity bed in local hospitals.
 More than $4,000 was raised for the maternity bed endowment through fashion shows, cake sales and the first “Follies” in 1926.
-The need for a permanent source of income lead to the establishment in 1930 of a Junior League Thrift Shop which has continued to support activities of the League until it closed in December 2009.
-Projects undertaken included sponsorship of the Tony Sarg Marionettes, a lecture by American writer, historian and philosopherWill Durant and continued support of the maternity bed project.
-The Junior League of Tacoma was incorporated into the Association of Junior Leagues International in 1929.ntil it clos
+Projects undertaken included sponsorship of the Tony Sarg Marionettes, a lecture by American writer, historian and philosopher Will Durant and continued support of the maternity bed project.
+The Junior League of Tacoma was incorporated into the Association of Junior Leagues International in 1929.

-Interest in the arts characterized the early 1930’s when the League sponsored art shows, brought the Seattle Symphony to Tacoma and sponsored the Tacoma Philharmonic as well as began its long devotion to the cause of children’s theater.
-The maternity bed project was endowed again and well-baby clinics were started by the League and received $1,500 in financial support.
-The milk fund was organized, andwas supported by funds raised by an exhibition boxing match in the Stadium Bowl featuring Jack Dempsey.
+Interest in the arts characterized the early 1930s when the League sponsored art shows, brought the Seattle Symphony to Tacoma and sponsored the Tacoma Philharmonic as well as began its long devotion to the cause of children’s theater.
+The maternity bed project was endowed again, and well-baby clinics were started by the League and received $1,500 in financial support.
+The milk fund was organized and was supported by funds raised by an exhibition boxing match in the Stadium Bowl featuring Jack Dempsey.
 Important League developments included the adoption of a Provisional course, a formal placement system and the distribution of a monthly news sheet.

 The Junior League mirrors the world around it, and these years were the ones when uneasy eyes watched Europe bust into the flames of war.
-The League institued no new projects during these times, but continued to support the well-baby clinic, contributing about $5,000 toward their maintenance.
+The League instituted no new projects during these times, but continued to support the well-baby clinics, contributing about $5,000 toward their maintenance.
+The need for a permanent source of income lead to the establishment in 1930 of a Junior League Thrift Shop which supported activities of the League until it closed in December 2009.

 The outstanding project of these war years was the establishment of the Occupational Therapy Workshop at Tacoma General Hospital.
 The project, ultimately turned over to the community, was the early beginning of the Tacoma Crippled Children’s School, later a vital part of the Tacoma School System.
 Interest in children’s theater, children’s radio and creative dramatics was high and accounted for financial expenditures of close to $10,000.
 The League produced another Follies “The Follies of 1947” and the Thrift Shop moved to Market Street.

-In community work, the League continued sponsorship of children’s concerts, produced puppet shows and organized a League choral group.
+Puppet shows were very popular in the 1950s.
+They were often used by service and civic organizations as entertainment for special events.
+The League produced puppet shows, continued sponsorship of children’s concerts, and organized a League choral group.
 Important new projects were a library assistants program, which supplied reference material and trained volunteers to the public school libraries, and the Family Service Program for which the League supplied office space, volunteer help and about $5,000 in financial aid.
 A major contribution was made to the Puget Sound Rehabilitation Center and the League continued to provide camperships for the Child Guidance Association.